Sadhvi Pragya's remark on Karkare a 'personal opinion', she has apologised for it: Fadnavis

 "Late Mr Karkare was a very brave and upright police officer and will be revered as a martyr forever.
 Sadhvi Pragya's remark is personal opinion and we don't support it," Fadanvis said.

 "She has also apologised and said that it (the statement) was made out of personal pain.
-However I feel that such statement should never be made," the chief minister said.
+However I feel that such statement should never be made," the Chief Minister said.

 Later on Friday, Thakur said that she is "taking back her words", after a massive backlash.
 In a statement, she said, "I felt that the enemies of the country were being benefited from it, therefore I take back my statement and apologise for it, it was my personal pain."